 On the other hand, controlled, non-creative companies are quite common.
 They are in charge of well-known fields, such as engineering, medicine, finance, business, administration, science and other technical areas.
 It is important to clarify that there is nothing wrong with being in one type of company or another; both the creative and the controlled are part of society, are pieces of a huge puzzle that would not be complete if the other type of companies did not exist.
 Both types are necessary for the proper functioning of the world, of societies, and exist (or should exist) in both developed and developing countries.

 However, one of the main differences between the two types of companies, as you might have imagined, are that creative companies require a great deal of imagination in order to have an impact on the market, because otherwise their products will go unnoticed and will not be consumed.
-Various business coaches in the market distinguish between the two based on what the business owner wishes to achieve.
+Various business management consultants in the market distinguish between the two based on what the business owner wishes to achieve.
 It could be considered that creative companies are more unstable than the controlled ones, because they only have to follow rules, standards and calculations to be able to produce consumption by consumers, while the products of creative companies must be very creative, with a lot of imagination and innovation, in order to have an impact.
 There is no pre-determined answer of the perfect organisation.
 Your way of business conduct depends on your product or service, as well as how you choose to market it.